Xstar97TheNoob/apps/README.md

 - add this node [splitinbatches-advanced](https://www.npmjs.com/package/n8n-nodes-splitinbatches-advanced) to your n8n instance to use the workflow

 - In scale go to the top right person settings -> api keys or http://truenas.local:81/ui/apikeys and create an api key to authenicate the scale api.
+- Create a repo and add a empty markdown file (and call it whatever you like.) or use the README.md, the choice is yours.

 # setup the get-config-data node